mackwick/MoB_Website_FE/README.md

-# Words of Babes Website
+# Mouths of Babes Website

 To be deployed on Netlify.
 ETA: Late August.